ravens/awesome-telco/README.md

 - [srsLTE](https://github.com/srslte/srslte) - srsLTE eNB 4G to use on SDR-based radios.
 - [LTE-ciphercheck](https://github.com/mrlnc/LTE-ciphercheck) - srsLTE derivative to check for cipher configuration of an LTE network - test across the 256 possibilities using an SDR radio.
 - [OpenLTE](http://openlte.sourceforge.net) - OpenLTE is an open source implementation of the 3GPP LTE specifications from Ben Wojtowicz.
+- [Cisco 4G nFAPI](https://github.com/cisco/open-nFAPI) - Open-nFAPI is implementation of the Small Cell Forum's network functional API or nFAPI for short. nFAPI defines a network protocol that is used to connect a Physical Network Function (PNF) running LTE Layer 1 to a Virtual Network Function (VNF) running LTE layer 2 and above.

 ### 3G